Spooky-Firefox/d7032e_home_exam/readme.md

 As our examiner said, AI is encouraged for this project due to time constraints and industry movement.
 Therefore, this project is also a learning moment for me, as I have never used AI before to write code—I have only used it for help with grammar and spelling.

+Direct answer to the questions can be found in answer.md

 <!-- cspell:ignore Vajb -->
 ## Analysis of Mr. VajbCruncher ai generated code